 5. Be brave with feedback

-Some writers prefer to only get feedback on a complete manuscript once the first draft is finished, while others prefer to get insight from a writing group as they go.
+Some writers prefer to only get feedback on a complete manuscript once the first draft is finished, while others prefer to get insight from a book writing coach or writing circle as they go.
 Whatever you prefer, resolve to be open to feedback from other writers.